dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 On ARM and ARM64, for all second pass funclets (finally, fault, catch, and filter-handler) the VM restores all non-volatile registers to their values within the parent frame.
 This includes the frame register (`R11`).
 Thus, the PSPSym is not used to recompute the frame pointer register in this case, though the PSPSym is copied to the funclet's frame, as for all funclets.

 Catch, Filter, and Filter-handlers also get an Exception object (GC ref) as an argument (`REG_EXCEPTION_OBJECT`).
 On AMD64 it is the second argument and thus passed in RDX.
 On ARM and ARM64 this is the first argument and passed in R0.

+CoreRT does not use PSPSym.
+For filter funclets the VM sets the frame register to be the same as the parent function.
+For second pass funclets the VM restores all non-volatile registers.
+The same convention is used across all platforms.

 (Note that the JIT64 source code contains a comment that says, "The current CLR doesn't always pass the correct establisher frame to the funclet.
 Funclet may receive establisher frame of funclet when expecting that of original routine."
 It indicates this is the reason that a PSPSym is required in all funclets as well as the main function, whereas if the establisher frame was correctly reported, the PSPSym could be omitted in some cases.)